 Visit Dante’s View

-Among the many things to do in Death Valley, climbing to the top of Dante’s View will give you the most photographic perspective of the park.
+Among the many things to do in Death Valley, climbing to the top of Dante’s View will give you the most photographic perspective of the largest National Park outside of Alaska.
 The viewpoint is perched 5,575 feet high and overlooks Badwater Basin and the Black Mountains.

 The high elevation means it’s much cooler than the valley floor and the perfect place to get a break from the searing sun.